Add Notes and Citations to Critical Paratexts

 LEMDO uses a modified version of MLA 7 for citations and notes in critical paratext.
 Quotations from, paraphrases of, allusions to, and mentions of secondary sources are followed by parentheses containing the author’s name and the page number or range.
 These parenthetical reference are encoded in such a way that they link to entries on LEMDO’s site-wide bibliography and can be processed into pop-up citations.

-Use notes for digressions, state-of-the-art summaries (i.e., quick overviews of the literature), and elaborations that would otherwise interrupt or delay the unfolding of your argument.
+We use notes for digressions, state-of-the-art summaries (i.e., quick overviews of the literature), and elaborations that would otherwise interrupt or delay the unfolding of an argument.
 Use parenthetical references inside notes to give credit to secondary sources.

 Place the parenthetical reference at the end of the clause containing the quotation or mention or at the end of the sentence.
 Use your discretion about placement, following these two principles: (1) the reference must be unambiguous in its referent; and (2) it must be minimally disruptive to the prose.
 Consult with your anthology lead about anthology-specific practices.